Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The power of story

-Stories go far beyond simply relaying facts and data.
+Stories are one of the most powerful tools you can use to engage and connect with your audience.
+The power of story goes far beyond simply relaying facts and data and can be a highly effective tool to create customer loyalty.
 Stories emotionalize information.
-They give color and depth to otherwise bland material, and they allow people to connect with the message in a deeper, more meaningful way.
-Those potential customers can then connect with your product, service and your entire business in a more profound way.
+They give color and depth to otherwise bland material and they allow people to connect with the message in a deeper, more meaningful way.
+Those potential customers can then connect with your product, service and your entire business in a way that will make you talkably different.

 Yet not all stories are equal.
 Simply telling a story that may elicit some emotion does not guarantee its efficacy.
 Tony sat down with his dear friend Peter Guber, the Chairman and CEO of Mandalay Entertainment,whose films have earned over $3 billion worldwide and 50 Academy Award nominations, to discuss the inherent power and ability a story has to shape the lives of others.
 Here’s what Peter had to say: